AlternatingSum/Image-segmentation/README.md

 The first step to improving Mask R-CNN's precision is to use transfer learning, beginning with its COCO trained weights, but subsequently training it on a small but carefully annotated set of images.

 ## Step 2: Training a U-Net to refine small regions of proposed segmentation masks
 Once Mask R-CNN has been fine tuned for precise segmentation for a particular image class, the next step is to train a u-net for that class.
-This image takes a small region of the original image as input, along with the same small region of the segmentation mask, and produces a new prediction for the segmentation mask in that region.
+This u-net takes a small region of the original image as input, along with the same small region of the predicted segmentation mask, and produces a new prediction for the segmentation mask in that region.